Saturday, August 23, 2025

 Unlike the endless corn, alfalfa and soybeans grown in the central part of the U.S., the Salinas Valley, lined by low mountains on both sides, is a center for vegetables – artichokes, lettuce, spinach, broccoli, strawberries, cauliflower and celery.
 Driving by the huge, flat fields lined with irrigation pipes, and worked by crews of Latino farm laborers, it is obvious it is not Oakies and Dust Bowlers that plant and harvest the crops anymore.
 Steinbeck grew up in Salinas and this section of the country and most of his books and stories are set here.
 The echoes of the 1970s lettuce and grape boycotts initiated by the UFW still resonate, as does the apple pickers’ strike Steinbeck depicted in In Dubious Battle which happened in Watsonvillle, just north of Salinas.
 The Grapes of Wrath came out of notes he read and trips he took to cover migrant workers in the San Joaquin Valley, just west of San Francisco, for the San Francisco News.

 Much like Faulkner, who grounded his narratives in a real place and county in Mississippi, Steinbeck mostly did the same, including using nearby Monterey as a setting for several books, Sweet Thursday and Cannery Row.
 The middle-class Steinbeck family had a cottage in Pacific Grove, a small town on the Monterey peninsula, so he knew that area well.
 The voyage depicted in the non-fiction book The Log of the Sea of Cortez originated in Monterey.
 His longest book, East of Eden, was set in the Salinas Valley, partly based on the history of his own family.
-The house he lived in as a boy is two blocks from the museum, and is now a restaurant and gift shop.
+The house he lived in as a boy is two blocks from the museum.

 The ‘Center’